xaratustrah/iqtools/README.md

 #### [Tektronix<sup>&reg;</sup>](http://www.tek.com) binary file formats \*.IQT, \*.TIQ and \*.XDAT

-Data format from different generations of real time spectrum analyzers, including the 3000, 5000 and 600 USB analyzer series.
+Data format from different generations of real time spectrum analyzers, including the 3000, 5000 and also 600 USB analyzer series.

 In the tools section, there is also support for the **\*.specan** data format which is the already converted trace format in the analyzer software.